vtexdocs/help-center-content/docs/tutorials/en/how-to-identify-an-order-split-from-omnichannel.md

 ---
-title: How to identify an order split from omnichannel
+title: 'How to identify an order split from omnichannel'
 id: 5LuhsjJkEEqU0uysEuIUQO
 status: PUBLISHED
 createdAt: 2018-06-19T06:52:10.893Z